At-Home Learning Activities for Infants 6-12 Months

-Easily add fun sensory play ideas to your regular tummy time routine!
+Easily add fun sensory play toys and ideas to your regular tummy time routine!
 Fill a basket or container with brightly colored objects of different shapes and sizes.
 Let your babe reach for and touch these items during tummy time.
 This will help with both gross and fine motor development.

 Play with edible, baby-safe sand